kukuu/games/algorithms/react/react-conditional-rendering.md

 # REACT Conditional Rendering

 you can use plain JavaScript which includes if else statements, ternary operators, switch case statements, and much more.
-In a conditional render, a React component decides based on one or several conditions which DOM elements it will return.
+In a conditional render, a React component decides based on one or several conditions which DOM elements it may or not return.

 For instance, based on some logic it can either return a list of items or a text that says "Sorry, the list is empty".
 When a component has a conditional rendering, the appearance of the rendered component differs based on the condition.